Configuring user directories

 - Jira's internal directory.
 See Configuring the internal directory.

 - Microsoft Active Directory.
-See Connecting to an LDAP directory.
+See Connecting to an directory.

-- Various other LDAP directory servers.
-See Connecting to an LDAP Directory.
+- Various other directory servers.
+See Connecting to an Directory.

-- An LDAP directory for delegated authentication.
-See Connecting to an Internal Directory with LDAP Authentication.
+- An directory for delegated authentication.
+See Connecting to an Internal Directory with Authentication.

 - Atlassian Crowd.
 See Connecting to Crowd or another Jira server for user management.